benmelz/limitable/README.md

 ### SQL Adapters

-`Limitable` is designed to be SQL adapter agnostic, however although some adapters have different default default behaviors than others.
+`Limitable` is designed to be SQL adapter agnostic, however different adapters have different default behaviors that affect their integration with this library.

 #### `mysql2`